Coaching

 PURPOSE

-The purpose of the Discipleship Coach is to prayerfully work with each CBS student help ensure the success of their spiritual transformation as they pursue a degree from the College of Biblical Studies.
+The purpose of the Discipleship Coach is to prayerfully work one-on-one with a CBS student to help ensure the success of their spiritual transformation as they pursue a degree from the College of Biblical Studies.

 STRATEGY

-Student meets with Discipleship Coach in order to:
+Student meets with their Discipleship Coach in order to:

-• Team Ministry: Gifted to Serve Inventory measures spiritual giftedness.
+- Team Ministry: Gifted to Serve Inventory measures spiritual giftedness, identifying the top three God-given gifts.

 Mentorship

-An important facet of the discipleship journey for each student will be the presence of a mentor to help guide them through their CBS experience.
-Each incoming student will be assigned a carefully screened, qualified mentor to provide spiritual support for their first academic year at CBS.
+An important facet of the discipleship journey for each student will be the presence of a spiritual mentor to help guide them through their CBS experience.
+Each incoming student is provided the opportunity to be assigned a carefully screened, qualified mentor to provide spiritual support for their first academic year at CBS.

 The mentor is expected to minister to the student in four vital ways, utilizing the CARE model:

-• Encouragement: Encourage the student in their studies and pursuit of ministry goals.
-Encourage them to keep pressing on toward the finish line if obstacles and discouragement emerges.
+- Encouragement: Encourage the student in their studies and pursuit of ministry goals – to keep pressing on toward the finish line when obstacles and discouragement emerge.

 Interested in mentoring a CBS student?
 Click here to learn more!